jess-bennett/eat-your-seasons/README.md

 I have chosen to ignore these errors as the svgs come directly from [Noun Project](https://thenounproject.com/) and are therefore not my own code to amend.

+The only other errors were from duplicate IDs due to repeated code from Django templating.
+These errors were amended by changing the ID to a class wherever possible, or removing the ID altogether.

 ### :rotating_light: Lighthouse Tests
 ---